irlabamsterdam/OpenPSSbenchmark/README.md

 # ECIR-PSS-ReproducibilityResources

+## Installation
+We recommend using Anaconda to install all the dependencies required for running the code in this package.
+The easiest way of doing this is py using the requirements.txt / requirements.yaml files provided in the repository.
+Assuming you hanve Anaconda installed, you can a fresh environment with the required packages using the following command.

+``
+conda create -n ENV_NAME
+``

 This repository contais the code in the links the resources need to run the code used in this paper.
 The repository is divided 3 main parts, corresponding to the three research questions in the paper.